Shamitabh: Promotion and release

-The film released worldwide on 6 February 2015.
+The film released worldwide on 6 February 2015 and underperformed at the box office.

 The first look of the lead actors Bachchan and Dhanush were released on 23 July 2014, and 25 July 2014, respectively.
 A video trailer of Bachchan sitting in a toilet and singing "piddly si baatein", a catchy, peppy song while holding the script, was released on 31 December 2014.
 An extended version of the trailer was released on 2 January 2015.
 Bachchan had been reportedly seen sporting a rugged look and wearing shabby clothes, Bachchan found the look quite difficult to preserve throughout the shooting of the film.
 Bachchan described every film he made with Balki as "novel, out of the ordinary and most challenging" and Shamitabh is "no different".
 A still featuring the lead actors was released by Amitabh Bachchan on Twitter on 20 August 2014.
 Eros International distributed the film worldwide.

 Critical reception

 The film received mixed reviews from critics and audience.

 Srijana Mitra Das of The Times of India gave it 3.5 stars out of 5 and stated, "Shamitabh has a doubly dramatic act – but less emotion".
 Indian Express gave the movie 2 stars.
 Rajeev Masand of IBNLIVe gave the movie 2.5 stars stating "The promising film comes undone by the curse of the second half".
 The Guardian gave average reviews describing the movie "Amitabh Bachchan in affectionate but incoherent satire".